 The Transfer on Death designation must be added prior to the death of the legal owner.
 Nevada laws apply only to vehicles titled in Nevada.
 A vehicle titled in another state is subject to the laws of that state.

 Beneficiaries have no ownership interest in, or control of, the vehicle until after all owners have died.
 A beneficiary wishing to claim ownership of a vehicle must have a certified copy of the Death Certificate(s) of the owner(s).

 The beneficiary must surrender the license plates.
 See Plate Surrender/Refunds.
 The deceased person's Driver License must also be surrendered to the DMV for cancellation.

 The beneficiary must submit the Death Certificate(s) to the DMV along with the Certificate of Title and a $20 Title Fee.
 If the title is not available, a Transfer On Death - Beneficiary’s Affidavit For Title (VP 241) form may be submitted in its place.
 An Application for Duplicate Title is not necessary.
 The new title will be mailed in approximately eight weeks.

 You may submit the Certificate of Title or VP 241, the certified copy of the Death Certificate(s) and the Title Fee in person at any DMV Full Service Office.
 You may use the mail as outlined above if you are transferring the title only.
 If you wish to register and drive the vehicle, you must visit a DMV office.

-You may also wish to visit the Nevada Living Will Lockbox, an official Secretary of State website where you can file directives such as living wills and “do not resuscitate” (DNR) orders for access by designated health care professionals and family.
+You may also wish to visit the Nevada Lockbox, an official Secretary of State website where you can file Advance Directives and Guardianship Nominations for access by designated health care professionals and family.